mamacdon/orion-s3/README.md

 3. Upload the modified plugin source code to a second S3 bucket that you control.
 The bucket must be configured to serve static web content.
    For configuration help, see [Hosting Websites on Amazon S3](http://docs.amazonwebservices.com/AmazonS3/latest/dev/WebsiteHosting.html?r=499).
    Ensure all the plugin files are publicly readable, or you'll get 403 errors later.
-4. Load the plugin's URL to verify that it works.
+4. Load the plugin's URL to verify that can be accessed.
    For example, if your website bucket is "mywebsite", the URL should look something like this:
        http://s3.amazonaws.com/mywebsite/s3FilePlugin.html
 5. Log in to Orion and install the plugin using its URL.